JCepl/Pine-hyperspectral-image-segmentaion/README.md

 # Pine-hyperspectral-image-segmentation

-**Pine_segmentation** is the accompanying code for a scientific publication XXX that involves the segmentation of hyperspectral images of pine seedlings.
+**Pine_segmentation** is the accompanying code for a scientific publication "Overcoming difficulties in Segmentation of Hyperspectral Plant Images with Small Projection Areas Using a Machine Learning Approach" that involves the segmentation of hyperspectral images of pine seedlings.
 The data for this project comes from the Drásov Phenotyping Unit (PSI).

 ## Description